gear-foundation/gear-wiki/docs/examples/Infra/supply-chain.md

 ///
 /// Determines how an action will be processed.
 ///
-/// The contract has a transaction caching mechanism for a continuation of
+/// The program has a transaction caching mechanism for a continuation of
 /// partially processed asynchronous actions.
 Most often, the reason of an
 /// underprocession is the lack of gas.
 ///